matthewmcgarvey/focus/NOTES.md

 What should I do?
 The reason it's not a problem for anyone else is that they don't serialize joins often, and the ordering of how you extract data from the result set matters. https://github.com/crystal-lang/crystal-db/issues/175

+## Table Macro

+I'm really hoping this will be the only macro and I plan to document exactly what the table looks like so that people aren't scared of the macro or confused.
+They wouldn't even have to use it if they don't want to.